-'''

-Carside Minimum alarm setting (default = 120)

-Enter a value from 0 to 300:
+Carside Minimum alarm setting (default = 300) Enter a value from 0 to 300:

-'''

-Avg is the value that the average heats for both bearings are tested against after a train leaves the site.
+14 Res Test: Minimum Rail Avg: The number after the words Res Test: Minimum Rail Avg is the value that the average heats for both bearings are tested against after a train leaves the site.
 During the post-train resistor test, if a read resistor value isn't greater than 76% of the required resistor value, two additional checks will be performed.
 The average heats for both bearings are tested against the value set by the Resistor Test Minimum Rail Average option.
 If the average heats are less than the value set by the Resistor Test Minimum Rail Average option, the system generates a Cold Resistor alarm.
 If the average heats are greater than or equal to this value, bearing temperatures are compared on an axle-by-axle basis.
 This second check determines if more than half of the temperatures read by the bearing scanner with the low-read resistor value are 70% or less than the temperatures read by the other bearing scanner on the same axle.
 If 50% or more of the axles are low, a Cold Resistor alarm is flagged.
 If not, a Cold Resistor alarm isn't flagged, but a Rail Resistor Test Overridden alarm is.